-Our brain is our best ally when it comes to losing weight and change a lifestyle sustainably
+Our brain is our best ally when it comes to losing weight and make a sustainable lifestyle change

 After each call, I summarise our conversation in an email and send it together with some additional materials over to my coaching clients so we can both keep a record of our work together.
 My clients appreciate the regular catch ups, sometimes looking back at the week with a fresh pair of eyes opens a new perspective and planning the week ahead gives them the feeling of being prepared.
 They like the accountability and that I’m always available if there’s a question they’d like to discuss.

 I always have a big bottle of water on my desk which I aim to refill around lunch time.
 In winter I prefer herbal tea over water, last year’s favourite was blueberry and apple!